How many times have you heard this content marketing strategy adage?

 In fact, textual blog content or blog posts might not be the most appropriate medium for every content piece.
 So, experimenting with repurposing existing content into infographics and videos can actually help you score more social media shares.
 We all know this is good for your content marketing strategy.

-And, as you know, social media signals have at least a minor contribution in search engine rankings.
+As you also know, social media signals have at least a minor contribution to search engine rankings.

 To pump you up about this marketing strategy, I’ve compiled a few case study results to color your expectations from repurposing.

 To start, if your repurposed version gets loved on the published platform, you might end up ranking with both content pieces or blog posts for the same keyword.
 It happened with Adespresso.

 Benjamin Hardy was able to get 20,000 subscribers from Medium in 6 months – simply by copy-pasting all of his blog posts on the blogging platform.
 One major reason why Medium worked for him was that the blog post platform consistently pushes high-quality great blog content to the front, irrespective of your current following.